 Jan.
 15, 2008 update: At a preliminary hearing for the four alleged vandals, the defense attorney for Raheem responded to the hate crime charge by stating that "The only thing hated in this case is liquor.
 Just because a group of Muslims were upset that some people were selling liquor and those people happen to be Muslim, does that mean they hate Muslims?
 Of course not."

 June 20, 2010 update: Manya A. Brachear reports in the Chicago Tribune about the situation in the Chicago area:

 According to one report , Muslims own some 3,000 liquor stores in just the Chicago area.

 Comment: This microcosm of the Muslim experience in the United States symbolizes the vast and fascinating changes Islam undergoes in a radically new environment, one most basically characterized by the state leaving people be religiously.

 July 23, 2010 update: Maytha Alhassen, a Ph.D. student at the University of Southern California, did some on-site research for a report, "The Liquor Store Wars: Interracial Tensions and Muslim Image-Making in the 'Hood'."
-Among her more interesting quotes is one from Zaid Shakir, a black American? imam: "In Yemen, you had zero economic options.
+Among her more interesting quotes is one from Zaid Shakir, an imam (also quoted above): "In Yemen, you had zero economic options.
 It was just be poor and die.
 That was it.
 You come to America; there are a thousand things you can do to make money lawfully."
 Hmm, and to think that some imagine liquor to be a legal trade in the United States.